MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 ## Create a python publisher

 Let's make our first publisher in python, we create a new file in `scripts` folder: `publisher.py`.
->We can create files in Linux in several different ways, just a few examples:
-> - Right click in the folder using the desktop environment
-> - Through the development environment, in our case Visual Studio Code
-> - From command line in the current folder using the `touch` command: `touch publisher.py`

 We start expanding the usage of the ROS2 API with publishing related functions.